Pseudancistrus reus

-Pseudancistrus reus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Caroní River in Venezuela.
+Pseudancistrus reus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is known only from its type locality, the Caroní River in Venezuela.
 It is typically found in presumably blackwater environments (described as "tea-colored") with low conductivity and a moderate current.
-The species reaches 7.7 cm (3 inches) SL.
-Its specific epithet, reus, is derived from Latin and translates to "prisoner", alluding to the species' barred patterning which resembles a stereotypical prison uniform.
+This species reaches a standard length of 7.7 cm.
+The specific name, reus, is derived from Latin and means "accused" or "arraigned" in court as in a defendant and prisoner, alluding to the species' barred patterning which resembles a stereotypical prison uniform.